-All percutaneous injuries from contaminated sharps must be recorded in a Sharps Injury Log.
+In addition to the 1904 Recordkeeping Requirements, all percutaneous injuries from contaminated sharps are also recorded in a Sharps Injury Log.
 All incidences must include at least:

 - Date of the injury - Type and brand of the device involved (syringe, suture needle) - Department or work area where the incident occurred - Explanation of how the incident occurred.